steveyttt/go/README.md

-# A Repo to host all github basics
+# A Repo to host all golang basics

 The Repo is built based upon lessons provided by Todd Mcleod - https://www.udemy.com/course/learn-how-to-code/.
 It can be used as a cheat sheet for most common coding scenarios which can be done with the golang standard lib.